dji-sdk/Payload-SDK-Doc/source/workflow/run-the-sample.md

 After registering the account, please download the sample code and supplement the application information, after compiling, debugging, and burning and binding the DJI Hardware Platform to the drone on the DJI Assistant 2, you can run the program, With the help of those samples, you would know how to develop a payload.

-> **NOTE:**  If you need to develope the program on the other systems or development board, please refer to [Transplant](../tutorial/transplant.html).
+> **NOTE:**  If you need to develope the program on the other systems or development board, please refer to [Porting](../tutorial/Porting.html).

 ## 1. Download the Sample
-With the help of sample code, you can learn how to use PSDK to develop the payload.

-After <a href="https://developer.dji.com/payload-sdk/apply/" target="_blank"> registered </a> as a DJI PSDK enterprise user, you can download the DJI PSDK and find the sample code in the package.
+After <a href="https://developer.dji.com/payload-sdk/apply/" target="_blank"> registered </a> as a DJI PSDK enterprise user, you can download the DJI PSDK and find the sample code in the package .
+With the help of sample code, you can learn how to use PSDK and developed the payload quickly.

-## 2. Add the user’s information
 Figure 1 shows how to add the user's information.
 First of all, you should obtain the [permissions](https://developer.dji.com/payload-sdk/apply) and create the application on the [User Center](https://developer.dji.com/user/apps/#all).

 <div>